thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 the console, where we will copy and paste it to share with the other user.
 They will use the pasted text to decrypt your secret and write it to their console.

-In so doing, we will share a secret that was never _explicitly_ written to a file.
+In so doing, we will be sharing a secret which was never _explicitly_ written to a file.

 _**Note**: By "_explicitly_", we are acknowledging that all operating systems may use files for temporary memory storage at any time.
 So, you may be inadvertently writing data to the file system, even when you